setr/LiveStream/README.md

 ## Future
 Provide instructions for streaming through [VLC](https://www.videolan.org/vlc/index.html) and [OBS](https://obsproject.com/)

 Optionally start up an HLS/Dash feed instead (or alongside?)
 RTMP, and I guess a webpage to go with it.
-    * Bitmovin, JWplayer have been suggested
+Bitmovin, JWplayer have been suggested for the web video player.

 FFMPEG can apparently take a url as input, so we might as well support that too (currently blocked because the script checks if video is a valid file)